datacamp/authoring/docs/courses/data-structure.md

   r_script_i_need.R: __IGNORE__ # This file won't be shown on the course page
 ```

+> #### info::Note
+> to make your life easier, there's an automated system that will add the datasets in your datasets directory to your course.yml.
+The system will try to generate a humanized string, you can change it afterwards (or change it to `__IGNORE__` if you want the system to ignore this dataset).
+To trigger it, you'll see a button in the build status block of your course, in the Home tab.

-### `chapter(1-n).Rmd`
+### `chapter(1-n).Rmd` / `chapter(1-n).md`
 As you may have noticed there could be many chapter files depending on how much you add by using the Teach Editor.

-An example would be an `R` course with 5 chapters, in such case the folder structure would contain 5 files:
+#### File extensions
+There is an important difference in file extensions which depends on course technology.

+Example of directory structure for `R` technology:
 ```
 chapter1.Rmd
 chapter2.Rmd